-To the best of our knowledge, as of the date of this Annual Report, (i) there is no relation by blood, marriage or law among the members of the Board of Directors of the Manager and (ii) no member of the FIBRA Committee of the Manager holds more than 1% but less than 10% of the outstanding CBFIs.
+To the best of our knowledge, as of the date of this Annual Report, (i) there is no relation by blood, marriage or law among the members of the FIBRA Committee of the Manager and (ii) no member of the FIBRA Committee of the Manager holds more than 1% but less than 10% of the outstanding CBFIs.

 Matthew Banks.
-In his previous full time role with Macquarie Group, Mr Banks provided input and oversight to the global team which manages real estate funds, associated investments along with active real estate projects and platforms across Australia, Asia, Europe and the Americas.
+In his previous full-time role with Macquarie Group, Mr Banks provided input and oversight to the global team which manages real estate funds, associated investments along with active real estate projects and platforms across Australia, Asia, Europe and the Americas.
 Mr. Banks sat on the Boards of Macquarie managed funds across the globe and was also a member of the MIRA Real Estate Committee (REC) which oversaw key real estate activity around the globe.
 Since joining Macquarie's Real Estate Group in November 2001 Mr. Banks led various business divisions during a period of global expansion.
 During Matthew's 30+ year career in the real estate industry he has been involved across all the major real estate sectors including commercial, retail, residential and industrial.
 His experience includes establishing joint venture and associated capital structures through to development, project management and construction activity.
 Previously Mr. Banks was Chief Executive Officer for the Real Estate Investment businesses in the United States, Asia and Australia of Lend Lease Corporation.

 Jonathan Davis Arzac.
 Mr. Davis is the chairman of Macquarie Mexican Infrastructure Fund.
 Since 2009, Mr. Davis has extensive experience and relationships with private and public sector companies and entities in Mexico.
 Mr. Davis worked previously as executive director for Mexico and the Dominican Republic at the Inter-American Development Bank (IDB) in Washington D.C., as President of the CNBV (The National Banking and Securities Commission), and as Treasurer of Mexico at the Ministry of Finance and Public Credit.
-Mr. Davis also serves on various boards of Directors such as BIVA (Bolsa Institucional de Valores), The Mexico Fund (listed in the NY stock exchange), and has been appointed a financial expert to the audit committee of Vitro (the largest glass maker company in LATAM).
-Mr. Davis earned his Undergraduate Degree in Economics from the National Autonomous University of Mexico (UNAM), where he graduated with honors, he also earned a Masters Degree in Development Economics at the University of Sussex in the United Kingdom.
+Mr. Davis also serves on various boards of Directors such as CENCOR, The Mexico Fund (listed in the NY stock exchange), and has been appointed a financial expert to the audit committee of Vitro (the largest glass maker company in LATAM).
+He currently is the President of the Board of Trustees of the National Autonomous University of Mexico (UNAM).
+Mr. Davis earned his Undergraduate Degree in

+Economics from the National Autonomous University of Mexico (UNAM), where he graduated with honors, he also earned a Masters Degree in Development Economics at the University of Sussex in the United Kingdom.

 Nick O'Neil.
-Mr. O'Neil is currently the Chief Financial Officer for Macquarie Infrastructure Holdings, LLC.
-Prior to taking up this position, Mr. O'Neil led Macquarie Asset Management' business in Mexico and Macquarie Asset Management' expansion in Latin America across infrastructure and real estate.
+Mr. O'Neil is a Senior Managing Director in Macquarie Asset Management Real Assets business, based in New York.
+Mr. O'Neil previously led Macquarie Asset Management' business in Mexico and Macquarie Asset Management' expansion in Latin America across infrastructure and real estate.
 He led the establishment of Macquarie Asset Management' first fund in Latin America, Macquarie Mexican Infrastructure Fund in 2009, and the establishment of our fund, one of Mexico's first listed REITs, in 2012.
 Mr. O'Neil has served on numerous boards for Macquarie Asset Management portfolio companies.
 Through these and previous roles, he has extensive alternative asset fund management experience including formation, investment and asset management.
 Mr. O'Neil holds both a Bachelor of Arts and Bachelor of Laws from Bond University, Australia.